-The Third Sector across Highland
+Third Sector Support across Highland

 Voluntary Action Lochaber

-Meet our new Inner Moray Firth Team!
+HTSI's Inner Moray Firth Services

-The Highland Third Sector Interface (HTSI) delivers TSI functions across the Local Authority area of Highland through a combination of direct delivery and commissioned services.
+The Highland Third Sector Interface delivers TSI functions across the Local Authority area of Highland through a combination of direct delivery and commissioned services.
 In 2020 we finished an internal process of reducing the number of organisations delivering TSI functions across the Inner Moray Firth area.

-As of the 1st September 2020, we are now directly delivering these functions across
+As of the 1st September 2020, we are now directly delivering these functions across:

 TSI Services Manager

-Leah is responsible for the operational delivery of the TSI elements of activity within HTSI, as funded by the Scottish Government and agreed by the HTSI Board.
-Specifically, she leads on activity focused around the TSI outcome framework to enable HTSI to be a central source of knowledge of the third sector locally, providing leadership, vision and coordination to better respond to local priorities, including through partnership and collaboration.
+Iain is responsible for the operational delivery of the TSI elements of activity within HTSI, as funded by the Scottish Government and agreed by the HTSI Board.
+Specifically, he leads on activity focused around the TSI outcome framework to enable HTSI to be a central source of knowledge of the third sector locally, providing leadership, vision and coordination to better respond to local priorities, including through partnership and collaboration.

-She has responsibility for line management of the TSI delivery team which covers volunteering, capacity building of the sector and ensuring a strong third sector voice at a strategic and policy level, locally and nationally.
+He has responsibility for line management of the TSI delivery team which covers volunteering, capacity building of the sector and ensuring a strong third sector voice at a strategic and policy level, locally and nationally.

-Iain works with third sector organisations who are looking to develop new activity, enterprising activity and new assets.
+The development officer works with third sector organisations who are looking to develop new activity, enterprising activity and new assets.